 If you’re at risk for chipped/cracked teeth, whether it be from bruxism or other health issues, there are some steps you can take to minimize risk of cracking a tooth:

-- Improve your oral health - brush, floss, and rinse your mouth regularly
+- Improve your oral health by brushing, flossing, and rinsing your mouth regularly

-- Don’t eat hard foods such as ice, hard candy, popcorn kernels, etc
+- Avoid hard foods such as ice, hard candy, popcorn kernels, etc

 - Try a mouthguard at night if you suffer from bruxism or sleep apnea